2018 Dodge Demon delivers 840 horsepower, does 0-60 in 2.3 seconds

 It can pull 1.8 g in acceleration, and run 0-30 mph in 1.0 second while running 0-60 mph in just 2.3 seconds.
 Yes, you read correctly, and that makes it the fastest production car in the 0-60 mph sprint in the world, regardless of pricing or powertrain.
 Take that, Tesla.

 The craziest part of it all?
-This beast is a factory-built car with a three-year/30,000-mile vehicle warranty, and a five-year/60,000-mile powertrain warranty.
+This beast is a factory-built car with a three-year/36,000-mile vehicle warranty, and a five-year/60,000-mile powertrain warranty.

 How did all this happen?
 Dodge poured a massive amount of engineering into the Demon.
 This isn't just a Hellcat with a wide-body kit and more boost.
 No, more than 50 percent of the engine components have been upgraded over those of the Hellcat.